Mot4M3LoG/PLANT/README.md

 ## The Arduino Code ([HydrophonicSystemSensorCode.ino](https://github.com/Norandos/PLANT/blob/main/HydrophonicSystemSensorCode/HydrophonicSystemSensorCode.ino)
 This code is designed to measure and report pH, electrical conductivity (EC), temperature, and dissolved oxygen (DO) levels using various sensors.
 The program initializes and reads data from these sensors, performing necessary calibrations and compensation for accurate measurements.
 The results are printed in a CSV format to the serial monitor at regular intervals.

-If one wants to change the code, one has to simply make changes to the code and then use an IDE (Like Arduino IDE) to upload hte code to an arduino. through the micro-USB cable.
+If one wants to change the code, one has to simply make changes to the code and then use an IDE (Like Arduino IDE) to upload the code to an arduino through the micro-USB cable.
 (So either with the Raspberry or through your own device)

 #### Hardware and Libraries:
 - **Libraries**: